PowerDNS/pdns/docs/markdown/authoritative/upgrading.md

 Incompatible change: `SOA-EDIT-API` now follows `SOA-EDIT-DNSUPDATE` instead of `SOA-EDIT` (incl. the fact that it now has a default value of `DEFAULT`).
 You must update your existing `SOA-EDIT-API` metadata (set `SOA-EDIT` to your previous `SOA-EDIT-API` value, and `SOA-EDIT-API` to `SOA-EDIT` to keep the old behaviour).

-## Ressource Record Changes
+## Resource Record Changes
-Since PowerDNS 4.0.0 the CAA ressource record (type 257) is supported.
-In PowerDNS 3.4.x type 257 was used for a proprietary MBOXFW ressource record, which was removed from PowerDNS 4.0.
-Hence, if you used CAA records with 3.4.x (stored in the DB with wrong type=MBOXFW but worked fined) and upgrade to 4.0, PowerDNS will fail to parse this records and will throw an exception on all queries for a label with MBOXFW records.
+Since PowerDNS 4.0.0 the CAA resource record (type 257) is supported.
+Before PowerDNS 4.0.0 type 257 was used for a proprietary MBOXFW resource record, which was removed from PowerDNS 4.0.
+Hence, if you used CAA records with 3.4.x (stored in the DB with wrong type=MBOXFW but worked fine) and upgrade to 4.0, PowerDNS will fail to parse this records and will throw an exception on all queries for a label with MBOXFW records.
 Thus, make sure to clean up the records in the DB.